homanw104/blackjack-game/README.md

-The application contains two scene: playroom-bet-view and playroom-game-view, each has a corresponding controller manipulating the Game, the Player, the Dealer and the Deck!
+The application contains two scene: playroom-bet-view and playroom-game-view, each has a corresponding controller manipulating the Game, the Player, the Dealer and the Deck.
 Player can stand, double or hit during the game.
 Splitting is not yet supported.

 ![img_0.png](assets/img_0.png)